 For candidates endorsed by a registered political parties:

 Legislative Council group candidates

 Two or more candidates for an election in a region where more than one person is to be elected may request, in writing, to have their names included in a group on the ballot paper.
-Candidates need to complete the supplementary nomination details for candidates and groups form (PDF 115 KB).
+Candidates need to complete the RO20 Supplementary Nomination Details for Candidates and Groups form - Legislative Council.

 Candidates endorsed by a registered political party

 Candidates endorsed by a registered political party may have their nominations submitted in a centralised nomination process with the Commission.

 The candidate's full surname must appear on the ballot paper.
 The ballot paper name may also include a given name, initials, or a commonly accepted variation of the given name.
 Candidates must apply to the Returning Officer at or before the hour of nomination if they want to have the name of a registered political party or the word "Independent" printed next to their name.